newjersey/navigator-content/src/roadmaps/tasks/spray-paint-booth-permit-auto-body-repair.md

 >**Once completed, you will have:**
 >
->* Permits required to offer spray paint services
+>* The permits required to offer spray paint services